Halfpenny Management

 Logistical Challenges

-Limited time and resources required prioritizing the most critical features based on user feedback.
+Limited resources and time meant we had to prioritize the most critical features based on user feedback.

 Solutions